Solar power in the United States: Solar PV installed capacity

 In the United States, 14,626 MW of PV was installed in 2016, a 95% increase over 2015 (7,493 MW).

 During 2016, 22 states added at least 100 MW of capacity.

 Just 4,751 MW of PV installations were completed in 2013.
 The U.S. had approximately 440 MW of off-grid photovoltaics as of the end of 2010.
 Through the end of 2005, a majority of photovoltaics in the United States was off-grid.

-Solar is expected to account for 51 GW (or 48%) of the new installed generating capacity in the United States from 2022 to 2023.
+In 2023 the total capacity deployed was 35.3 GW, which is 52% greater than the new capacity of just under 24 GW in 2022.

 Solar PV generation

 The amount of electricity a unit is capable of producing over an extended period of time is determined by multiplying the capacity by the capacity factor.

 The capacity factor for solar photovoltaic units is largely a function of climate and latitude and so varies significantly from state to state.

 The National Renewable Energy Laboratory has calculated that the highest statewide average solar voltaic capacity factors are in Arizona, New Mexico, and Nevada (each 26.3 percent), and the lowest is Alaska (10.5 percent).
 The lowest statewide average capacity factor in the contiguous 48 states is in West Virginia (17.2 percent).